holdex/whitepaper/README.md

 ## Earning incentives

 The incentive system is made up of the interactions between individual users in the system.
 Individual users band together to form communities within the system.
 A community action is an action that has an effect on other members of the community.
 Whenever a beneficial community action is performed within the ecosystem, a user is said to earn `ki`.
 Each user's `ki` is a *personal asset*, which operates under a defined set of rules.
 Whenever a new user enters the ecosystem, a `ki` personal to himself is created.
-As a user performs community actions, new units of `ki` (i.e. points) are minted and awarded to that person.
+As a user performs community actions, new units of `ki` (i.e. tokenized "points") are minted and awarded to that person.

 ```
 Joshua joins the ecosystem, creating 'JoshuaKi'